CCI-MOC/hil/docs/rest_api.md

 the network name and the value of each key is another dictionary with keys corresponding to that network's id and projects

-Response contains all networks if having the administrative access.
+Response contains all networks if the user is an admin.
 Otherwise, response only contains all public networks.

 The response must contain the following fields: